Samarium: Occurrence and production

-With the average concentration of about 8 parts per million (ppm), samarium is the 40th most abundant element in the Earth's crust.
-It is the fifth most abundant lanthanide and has a higher concentration than many other elements such as tin (which has an average concentration of 2 ppm).
 Samarium concentration in soils varies between 2 and 23 ppm, and oceans contain about 0.5–0.8 parts per trillion.
+The median value for its abundance in the Earth's crust used by the CRC Handbook is 7 parts per million (ppm) and is the 40th most abundant element.
 Distribution of samarium in soils strongly depends on its chemical state and is very inhomogeneous: in sandy soils, samarium concentration is about 200 times higher at the surface of soil particles than in the water trapped between them, and this ratio can exceed 1,000 in clays.

 Samarium is not found free in nature, but, like other rare earth elements, is contained in many minerals, including monazite, bastnäsite, cerite, gadolinite and samarskite; monazite (in which samarium occurs at concentrations of up to 2.8%) and bastnäsite are mostly used as commercial sources.
 World resources of samarium are estimated at two million tonnes; they are mostly located in China, US, Brazil, India, Sri Lanka and Australia, and the annual production is about 700 tonnes.
 Country production reports are usually given for all rare-earth metals combined.
 By far, China has the largest production with 120,000 tonnes mined per year; it is followed by the US (about 5,000 tonnes) and India (2,700 tonnes).
 Samarium is usually sold as oxide, which at the price of about US$30/kg is one of the cheapest lanthanide oxides.
 Whereas mischmetal – a mixture of rare earth metals containing about 1% of samarium – has long been used, relatively pure samarium has been isolated only recently, through ion exchange processes, solvent extraction techniques, and electrochemical deposition.
 The metal is often prepared by electrolysis of a molten mixture of samarium(III) chloride with sodium chloride or calcium chloride.
 Samarium can also be obtained by reducing its oxide with lanthanum.
-The product is then distilled to separate samarium (boiling point 1794 °C) and lanthanum (b.p.
-3464 °C).
+The product is then distilled to separate samarium (boiling point 1,794 °C) and lanthanum (b.p.
+3,464 °C).

 Very few minerals have samarium being the most dominant element.
 Minerals with essential (dominant) samarium include monazite-(Sm) and florencite-(Sm).
 These minerals are very rare and are usually found containing other elements, usually cerium or neodymium.

-Samarium-151 is produced in nuclear fission of uranium with a yield of about 0.4% of all fissions.
 It is also made by neutron capture by samarium-149, which is added to the control rods of nuclear reactors.
 Therefore, ^{151}Sm is present in spent nuclear fuel and radioactive waste.

+Separating samarium from minerals involves nearly 100 individual processes and extremely strong acids.